Fiori-Tracker/fioritracker.github.io/1909SPS06/coverpage.md

 # Fiori Tracker

-Shorten effort needed to enable Fiori apps in launchpad (free tool)
+Fiori at scale tooling that reduces the effort needed for deploying apps in Fiori launchpad.

 [Get Started](#main)